Rendezvous (fur trade)

 In North American history, a rendezvous was a larger meeting held typically once per year in the wilderness.
 All types included a major transfer of furs and goods to be traded for furs.
 Variations included a mix of other types of trading, business transactions, business meetings, and revelry.

+History

+Rendezvous for the rocky mountain fur trade started in 1825 and would happen once every year until 1840, when the last rendezvous occurred.
+The first rendezvous occurred on July 1, 1825, and was put together by William H. Ashley when he headed into southwestern Wyoming with a supply train so that he could exchange his goods with the mountain men for their furs.
+The 1840 Green River rendezvous was the last rendezvous of the mountain men era, and this is due to the decline in beaver pelts and mountain men.